The Unit – second, s (hākona)

 The second is the duration of 9 192 631 770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the caesium 133 atom.

 It follows that the hyperfine splitting in the ground state of the caesium 133 atom is exactly 9 192 631 770 hertz, (hfs Cs) = 9 192 631 770 Hz.

 At its 1997 meeting the CIPM affirmed that:

 This definition refers to a caesium atom at rest at a temperature of 0 K.

 This note was intended to make it clear that the definition of the SI second is based on a caesium atom unperturbed by blackbody radiation; that is, in an environment whose thermodynamic temperature is 0 K. The frequencies of all primary frequency standards should therefore be corrected for the shift due to ambient radiation, as stated at the meeting of the Consultative Committee for Time and Frequency in 1999.

-The time section of MSL operates three caesium 5071A atomic clocks, which form the basis of legal NZ time.
+The time section of MSL operates three caesium 5071A atomic clocks, which form the basis of MSL's realisation of legal NZ time.
 This is realised by minutely adjusting the output of one caesium clock using one of our two micro phase steppers (Spectradynamics High-Resolution Offset Generators).
 Designated UTC(MSL), NZ time is monitored continuously through information we supply to the BIPM Time Department and reported on monthly in their Circular T bulletins.
 Contact our Time staff